The Most Expensive Annual Report Mistake Isn’t Bad Design

 Most leadership letters open with gratitude and bury the point around paragraph three.
 Donors aren't waiting.

-The opening has ONE job: make them feel like this organization knows what it's doing.
+The opening has ONE job: make them feel like this org knows what it's doing.

 Specificity wins.
 Every time.